IBM/ibmi-oss-examples/nodejs/grafana-backend/README.md

     name_of_metric:
       include: true  # false if metric should be ignored
       sql:           # the SQL statement to run
-      interval:      # interval for executing the  statement (in milliseconds)
+      interval:      # interval for executing the SQL statement (in milliseconds)

 ```
 Here are some of the defaults we provide